contentkingpins/comercial-mva/README.md

-# Commercial Vehicle Accident Law Firm Landing Page
+# Commercial Vehicle Accident Referral Service Landing Page

-## How to Replace the Hero Image
+## Hero Image Status: NEEDED

+The hero image has been temporarily removed from the landing page.
+To add a hero image:

 1. Prepare your new image:
    - Save your image as `hero-image.jpg`